se4astien/chuck-norris-joke-generator/README.md

 # Joke Generator

-Joke Generator used with Fetch API.
+Joke Generator works with API.
 No installation.
 Used AJAX and XHR Object Methods.
 Use Skeleton CSS for the form.